aidanboyne/SPARQL_NOTES/README.md

   - Very thorough introduction to the language.
 Would reccommend reading and referring back to but don't get too caught up in the examples.
 - [_SPARQL Working Group_](https://www.w3.org/TR/2013/REC-sparql11-overview-20130321/): Documentation of SPARQL by its creators
 - Learning Repo on GraphDB
   - I've created a small repository with toy data corresponding to the examples that you can use.
-Files used to create the repo are under the **Learning_Repo** folder in this github repository.
+Files used to create the repo are under the **Learning_repo** folder in this github repository.

 ---